natcap/invest.users-guide/source/fisheries.rst

 Time Step Units
 ^^^^^^^^^^^^^^^

 For age-structured models, the time step is assumed to be one year, and parameters are therefore based on annual rates and the model progresses in one-year increments.
 For stage-structured models, the user determines the time step.
-For instance, in the shrimp model time steps are interpreted as days because 'Duration' values in the population_params.csv are number of days.
+For instance, in the white shrimp model time steps are interpreted as days because 'Duration' values in the population_params.csv are number of days.
 The time step unit (days, months, years) will be the same as used for the "number of time steps for model run," which is specified by the user.

 Number of Time Steps for Model Run
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^